southworks/aws-cdi-samples/samples/html-motion-graphics-overlay/README.md

 As a video source, the sample uses a MediaConnect flow connected to a third EC2 instance reproducing a sample video file in a loop and streaming the output to MediaConnect using RTP.
 Of course, it can be replaced by any suitable live video source.

 Most HTML content capable of rendering an animation can be used as the overlay source.
-It is retrieved from an external web server or an S3 bucket using HTTP or read from a local file on disk.
+It can be retrieved from a web server or an S3 bucket using HTTP or read from a local file on disk.

 ### Motion Graphics Renderer
 The Motion Graphics Renderer is a process that uses an offscreen Chromium component to render the externally provided HTML source.
 It captures changes to the rendered page and outputs them as a sequence of uncompressed video frames.